Alex-Nygaard/timeblock/README.md

-# timeblock
+# Timeblock
-Typescript app for planning and tracking daily work and tasks.
+Typescript time management app for planning and tracking daily work and tasks.